-Installed in 2011 at the Port Taranaki gateway to New Plymouth’s busy Coastal Walkway, Big Wave Territory directs passing pedestrians and Port carpark traffic to various local and regional destinations.
-The high-reflection large scale road sign states both the geographically obvious while summoning up some quirkier cultural highlights.
+Installed in 2011 at the Port Taranaki gateway to the famed 13km New Plymouth Coastal Walkway, Big Wave Territory directs passing pedestrians and Port traffic to various local and regional destinations.
+The large scale road sign states both the geographically obvious while summoning up some quirkier cultural highlights.

-John Reynolds lives and works in Auckland.
-He has established a national and international reputation as a painter who employs drawing, such as sketches, plans and doodles, and different types of expressive marks, symbols, and such for poetic effect.
+John Reynolds lives and works in Auckland, and has established a national and international reputation as a painter who employs drawing, such as sketches, plans and doodles, and different types of expressive marks, symbols, and words for poetic effect.
 He has exhibited in numerous group and solo exhibitions throughout New Zealand, and in Hong Kong, USA, and Australia and is the recipient of a Laureate Award from the Arts Foundation of New Zealand.

-The cost of Big Wave Territory was $80,000.
-However this was offset by an auction of smaller works by Reynolds, generously provided by the artist, which raised nearly $9,000 for the Trust’s funds.
+The cost of Big Wave Territory was $80,000, of which $9,000 was raised by the Trust through the auction of smaller works by Reynolds, generously provided by the artist.